 When you submit your business information to the insurance company, it’s possible that an agent or underwriter could assign the wrong class code.
 If the class code is incorrect, it means you’re probably paying the wrong price for your workers’ comp insurance.

 For instance, if you own an IT staffing firm, you are most likely considered low-risk.
 But if you’re paying a huge premium for a small firm with few or no prior claims, something could be wrong.

 You might also see the acronym "NOC" at the end of a classification code.
 It stands for "not otherwise classified" and means you were given a general code for the position, not a specific one.
 If you see this, it may be worth investigating to see if there's a classification code that better describes the position.

 Make sure your employee classifications are accurate before starting coverage.
 And if you suspect that your workers' comp codes are incorrect, contact your insurance company, agent, or a workers’ compensation consultant.
 Revising your workers’ comp codes could save you a significant amount of money on your premium.

 Keep in mind that intentionally misclassifying employees when you submit information to the insurance company is a legal offense that will come with a hefty fine.
 You could also end up facing an expensive audit if your business has the wrong codes.

 Get free quotes and compare policies with TechInsurance

-TechInsurance helps IT and tech business owners compare quotes for workers' compensation coverage and other policies with one easy online application.
+TechInsurance helps small business owners compare quotes for workers' compensation coverage and other policies with one easy online application.
 Start an application today to find the right policy at the most affordable price for your business.